About

 • Place this ball of dough in a lightly oiled bowl (with enough room to rise) and cover with plastic wrap. (remember to place the dough with the seam side down).

-• Let the dough rise at room temperature (70-75°F) until it is has doubled in size - this should take about an hour, maybe less depending on how warm the ambient temp. is.
-(If you are pressed for time, you can let it proof in the fridge - for at least 12 - 24 hours, and continue from step 10).
+• Let the dough rise at room temperature (70-75°F) until it is has doubled in size – this should take about an hour, maybe less depending on how warm the ambient temp. is.
+(If you are pressed for time, you can let it proof in the fridge – for at least hours upto 24 hours, and continue from step 10).

-• Next morning, take the dough out on to a floured surface and roll it out to a ½ inch thickness.
+• Place the dough out on to a floured surface and roll it out to a ½ inch thickness.

-• Place the doughnuts and doughnut holes on a parchment paper.
-Knead the left over dough lightly and let it rest for about 30 minutes, and repeat rolling and cutting once more.
+• Knead the left over dough lightly and let it rest for about 30 minutes, and repeat rolling and cutting once more.

-• Cover the cut doughnuts and doughnut holes with plastic wrap and let them rise for about 1 hour (see tips in the post to check if the doughnuts are proofed properly).
+• Cover the cut donuts and donut holes with plastic wrap and let them rise for about 1 hour or until proofed properly. (see tips in the post to check if the doughnuts are proofed properly).

-• Heat a good amount of oil or shortening (the doughnut needs to float at least 2 inches above the bottom of the pan) in a heavy bottomed pan.
+• Heat a good amount of oil or shortening (the donut needs to float at least 2 inches above the bottom of the pan) in a heavy bottomed pan.

 • When the oil is heated to 375°F/190°C, carefully drop in a doughnut.
-After 30 - 45 seconds, check to see if the doughnut has turned a golden brown.
+After 30 – 45 seconds, check to see if the donut has turned a golden brown.
 If it has, flip it over.
 If it hasn't, leave it for a few seconds longer and then flip it over (the doughnut will darken as they cool down, so be careful not to let it darken too much while frying).
+If the donuts brown too quickly, lower the heat of your stove.

-• Transfer the doughnut to a wire rack to let it cool.
+• Transfer the donut to a wire rack to let it cool.

-• Sift the icing sugar, add vanilla and whisk in the milk or water - 1 tbsp at a time, until you get a pourable consistency.
-Add colouring if you like.
+• Sift the icing sugar, add vanilla and whisk in the milk or water – 1 tbsp at a time, until you get a pourable consistency.
+Add coloring if you like.

 • Make more as needed.